jfiume/DanceFlix/README.md

 - User accounts with secure authentication
 - Video streaming with controls and no interruption
 - User can favorite their preferred videos
-- User can search for a video by title, genre, and year.
+- User can search for a video by title.

 ## Project Design